deansaril/Disco-Petitio-Course-Petition-Website/README.md

 npm install
 ```

-3. Once all modules are loaded, run `one` the following command:
+3. Once all modules are loaded, run `one` of the following command:
 ```
 node index.js
 supervisor index.js